 April 20, 2015admin

 While commending the efforts made by the new Government in addressing past allegations of bribery and corruption, Transparency International Sri Lanka (TISL) urges authorities to expedite their investigations while maintaining the highest standards of transparency and due procedure.
-As the country reaches the final staged of the 100 day program, it is important to move forward from investigations to prosecutions followed by convictions according to existing laws, ...
+As the country reaches the final staged of the 100 day program, it is important to move forward from investigations to prosecutions followed by convictions according to existing laws, to restore public’s faith in the rule of law ...

 April 8, 2015admin

 The Minister of Public Administration and Good Governance Karu Jayasuriya requested Transparency International(TISL) Sri Lanka to work closely with the Ministry to improve the efficiency and independence of the Public Service Commission once its scope of work is determined by the under the 19th amendment.
 The Minister also sought the suggestions and support to make the commission more effective.
-He made this request when TISL representatives met ...
+He made this request when TISL representatives met with him to introduce findings of a study done ...

 March 29, 2015admin